Wildelyssa/LolcatClock/README.md

 ## Lolcat Clock
-* Idea taken from a skillcrush blog on ideas for JavaScript projects.
+Practise project idea from a skillcrush blog which lists ideas for JavaScript projects.
 I decided to write my own code from scratch as a challenge and add pictures of my cat!

 ## Link to live code: https://wildelyssa.github.io/LolcatClock/